Forced Heirship in Spain: Simple Explanation for Tenerife Property Owners

 What Is Forced Heirship?

-Under Spanish law, a portion of your estate must go to your children, whether you want that or not.
-This applies by default to foreign residents unless they opt out using a will.
+Under Spanish law, a large portion of your estate must go to your children.

-• 1/3 Mandatory: must be divided equally among children
+• One third must be shared equally between your children

-• 1/3 Flexible: can be given to one or more children
+• One third can be given to one or more of your children

 For example: